 - For the last half hour, the track follows a poled route along an unfenced right-of-way through private land and crosses the Makahika Stream, before reaching the stile at Gladstone Rd.

-- Walk along Gladstone Rd for 2km to reach the Makahika Outdoor Pursuits Centre, then another 3.5km to reach Poads Road on the left.
+- Walk along Gladstone Rd for 2km to reach the Makahika Outdoor Pursuits Centre, then another 4.0km, taking the temporary bypass road, to reach Poads Road on the left.

 - Cross the Poads Road bridge and after 1.5km you will reach the carpark at the entrance to Tararua Forest Park.

 - The section of the trail ahead of you involves 3-6 days through the forest and alpine terrain and includes many steep ascents and descents.
 It begins at 150m above sea level and reaches its highest point at Mount Crawford 1462m.

 Warning Weather in the Tararua Ranges is notorious for deteriorating rapidly.
 Be prepared for extreme conditions at all times.
 There can be gale-force winds and heavy rain and snow can fall in any season.
 Be prepared to wait out storms or for streams to subside after heavy rain.
 Do not cross swollen streams.
 Be sure to fill in intentions book at the start of the track.